-Schools also receive funding for children who have been looked after by the local authority continuously for more than six months, and children of service personnel.
+Schools also receive funding for children who have been looked after by the local authority continuously for more than six months, children who have been adopted from care or who are placed under a Special Guardianship Order and children of service personnel.

 The government believes that the pupil premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 Pupil Premium Income at St. Peter’s Cross Keys:

 Academic Year 2022-2023: £48,894

 On its own, funding for each child is not as effective as combining funds to provide a better quality and range of support, and opportunity for the children.
 The progress of each eligible child is rigorously tracked and the following information explains how funds are deployed in the school.

 The government introduced the Recovery Premium to support catch-up programmes post Covid.
 These amounts are reported alongside the impact of the Pupil Premium.